What Are the Symptoms of Genital Herpes?

 - Avoid tight clothing as it may irritate the blisters and sores further.

-Some people have only one or less herpes outbreaks a year while others suffer numerous episodes.
+Some people have only one herpes outbreak and then may not suffer from it again while others may suffer numerous episodes a year.
 On average, the number of outbreaks and the symptoms they cause also depends on the type of herpes virus you are infected with.
-People with herpes simplex 1 (HSV1 or herpes type 1) - which is more common in herpes outbreaks above the waist (for example cold sores) – causes less frequent attacks and less severe symptoms than herpes simplex 2 (HSV2) which causes genital herpes.

 Recurrent outbreaks tend to be less severe than the first.
 They usually don't take as long as the first outbreak to resolve and you are likely to have a smaller number of blisters.